-The umbilical cord, and the residual blood that it contains are rich in powerful ‘stem cells’, also known as the ‘building blocks of life’.
-These unique cells could help treat life-threatening diseases, heal broken parts of the body, and even regenerate vital organs.
-They are your child’s perfect stem cell match, ready and waiting to help them, should ever they need it.
+The cord and the residual blood that it contains are rich in powerful “stem cells”, also known as the “building blocks of life”.
+These unique cells can help treat life-threatening diseases, heal broken parts of the body, and even regenerate vital organs.

 1) What is stem cell storage?

-Stem cell storage is the process of collecting stem cells from the umbilical cord, and cryopreserving them so that they can be used in the future if baby or their close relatives ever need it.
-These stem cells are already the standard treatment for over 80 different conditions, such as leukaemia and lymphoma, and are expected in the future to provide therapies for conditions ranging from cerebral palsy and autism, to diabetes and brain injury.
+Stem cell storage is the process of collecting stem cells from the umbilical cord, and cryopreserving them so that they can be used in the future if baby needs them.
+They can also keep your family safe as blood relatives may have a good chance of mathcing with family.
+These stem cells are already the standard treatment for over 80 different conditions, such as leukaemia and lymphoma, and are expected in the future to provide therapies for conditions ranging from cerebral palsy and autism to diabetes and brain injury.
 They are the future of medicine.

 2) What are the benefits of having my baby’s cord blood stem cells stored?

-Storing your baby’s own stem cells means they have their own perfect match available should they require a stem cell therapy, with no risk of rejection.
-And it’s not just your child who could benefit, their stem cells are also a good enough match for mum and dad to use, and even have a 3 in 4 chance of being a match for their brothers and sisters too.
+Storing your baby’s own stem cells means they have their own perfect stem cell match available should they require a stem cell therapy, with no risk of rejection.
+And it’s not just your child who could benefit.
+Baby’s stem cells are potentially a good match for other family members and even have a 3/4 chance of being a match for their siblings.